Frank Matano: Le Iene, web series, and acting debut (2009–2014)

 Matano's first television appearance was in 2009 on Le Iene.
 The following year, he presented a program on Sky Italia dedicated to telephone pranks called Sky Scherzando?
 In 2011, he participated on Ti lascio una canzone by Antonella Clerici, conducting short interviews with the cast.
 In 2012, he participated in the Lost in Google web series with The Jackal.
 Also in 2012, he appeared in the web series Apocalypse Gay on La3 directed by Matteo Martinez.
 In September 2012, he hosted 2012 Prima di morire on La3 alongside Jacopo Morini.

 In 2013, Matano appeared in the music video for "Ragazzo inadeguato" by singer-songwriter Max Pezzali.
-Also in 2013, he began hosting Scherzi da paura and the Web Show Awards on La3, the web series Vita tra coinquilini, and began his acting career.
+Also in 2013, he began hosting Scherzi da paura and the Web Show Awards on La3, the web series Vita tra coinquilini, and also started his acting career.
 He made his debut in Fuga di cervelli, which was directed by Paolo Ruffini.
 During the same year, he created a second channel on YouTube dedicated to video games called "FRANK MATANO Games".
 In 2014, he starred in Tutto molto bello, also directed by Ruffini, and was part of the stand-up comedy X-LOVE (Stand Up Comedy) on Italia 1.